hth313/boost41/doc/xmemory.rst

 Prompting function that reads directly from a data file. ``XRCL 03`` will recall the fourth register in the current data file to X.
-``XRCL IND 04`` will read data register 04 (the normal data register, not register 04 in the data file), the value in that data file register tells which register to recall from the current data file to the X register.
+``XRCL IND 04`` will read data register 04 (the normal data register, not register 04 in the data file).
+The value in that data file register tells which register to recall from the current data file to the X register.